Entities as Retrieval Signals: A Systematic Study of Coverage, Supervision, and Evaluation in Entity-Oriented Ranking: Observable vs. Conceptual Entity Relevance

 \textbf{Corpus-grounded supervision is the productive direction.} Closing the gap requires collection-grounded signals: entity frequency, candidate-pool prevalence, and the statistical relationship between entity presence and document relevance.
 The LGBM selector's implicit approximation of this through corpus statistics is the closest any evaluated method comes to targeting OER directly.
 Supervision strategies that explicitly target OER rather than CER would require collection-specific annotation infrastructure beyond what standard benchmarks currently provide.

 \textbf{Evaluation should separately measure CER and OER.} Current benchmarks evaluate document ranking quality but do not measure whether entity selection is operating at the CER or OER level.
-The conditional vs.\ open-world contrast surfaces this at the document level.
+The leaked vs.\ clean supervision contrast surfaces this at the document level.
 The OER@20, Signal\%, and Spearman metrics in Table~\ref{tab:cer_oer} provide complementary entity-level diagnostics that reveal \emph{why} a model's entity channel succeeds or fails, rather than only whether the final ranking is correct.